-Health and safety systems differ across Europe.
+Health and safety systems differ across Europe in recording, reporting and enforcement.
 The European statistical office (Eurostat) publishes data in as standardised a form as possible.
-Data available on Eurostat shows that GB performance is favourable compared to other EU countries, with relatively low rates of work-related fatalities, accidents and ill health.
+Data available on Eurostat shows that UK performance is favourable compared to other EU countries, with relatively low rates of work-related fatalities, injuries and ill health.

 The latest information shows:

-- Rates of fatal injury across the EU-15 and GB show a downward trend over the period 1998-2010.
-The EU-15 comprises Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, Sweden and the UK (up to 2010 fatal injury data provided for the UK covered Great Britain only) (Eurostat, ESAW, 2010).
+- Standardised rates of fatal injury across the EU-15 and GB/UK show a downward trend over the period 1998-2011.
+The EU-15 comprises Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, Sweden and the UK (up to 2010 fatal injury data provided for the UK covered Great Britain only) (Eurostat, ESAW, 2011).

 - In 2007, 2.9% of UK workers reported a work-related illness resulting in sick leave.
 This is lower than Germany (3.9%), Spain (4.2%), Poland (11.8%) and the overall EU-27 rate (5.5%) (Eurostat, EU LFS, 2007).

-Note: From 2008, the rate of fatal injuries was calculated using updated industry data, so the series differs slightly from this point on.
-EU-15 data is available from 2009.
+From 2008, the rate of fatal injuries was calculated using updated industry data so the series differs slightly from this point on.

 Data for UK/GB: for the years 1998-2010 rates are based on GB data only, for 2011 rates are based on UK data (including Northern Ireland).